Keita Yamashita

-Keita Yamashita (山下 敬大, Yamashita Keita) is a Japanese footballer who plays as a forward for J1 League club FC Tokyo.
+Keita Yamashita (山下 敬大, Yamashita Keita) is a Japanese footballer who plays as a forward for club Tochigi City.

 Career

 After attending Fukuoka University, Yamashita joined Renofa Yamaguchi FC for 2018 season.

 On 17 December 2019, Yamashita was announced at JEF United Chiba on a permanent transfer, after scoring 11 goals in 37 games during the 2019 season.

 On 29 December 2020, Yamashita was announced at Sagan Tosu.
 On 6 March 2021, Yamashita scored his first J1 goals against Urawa Reds.

 On 23 December 2021, Yamashita signed for FC Tokyo from Kyushu club Sagan Tosu.

 In earlier 2023 season, Yamashita signed for Shonan Bellmare on loan transfer.
 After just 5 league appearances, he returned to FC Tokyo on 17 August 2023.